 - By phone – call us at 407-836-2070 or

-- By fax or mail – download a Vote-by-Mail Request Form (English, PDF)
+- By fax, mail or email – download a Vote-by-Mail Request Form (English, PDF)

 download a Vote-by-Mail Request Form (Spanish, PDF)